jonase/eastwood/README.md

 #### Suspicious expressions that appear incorrect, because they always return trivial values.

-TBD.
-Explain and give a few examples.

-This linter was updated in Eastwood version 0.2.0 so that it always examines forms after macroexpansion.
-Eastwood 0.1.5 and earlier had a mix of some cases caught by examining code after macroexpansion, but some before.

-The cases checked for before macroexpansion could produce false positives, e.g. it could warn about the `(= 1)` part of `(-> 1 (= 1))`, even though that clearly expands to `(= 1 1)`, which should not be warned about.

-The good news is that with Eastwood version 0.2.0, those incorrect warnings are gone.

-The bad news is that with some libraries, there can be many incorrect warnings from this linter, because it is macroexpanding before checking.

-For example, if you use the `core.match` library with Eastwood version 0.2.0, you may find warnings from this linter that have nothing obvious to do with your code, about expressions of the form `(and x)` with only one argument.
-They are due to the way that macros in `core.match` are written.
-Starting with version 0.2.1, Eastwood's built-in [config files](#eastwood-config-files) contain code that should disable these warnings for `core.match` and macros in several other libraries.
-Search those config files for `:suspicious-expression` to find them.

 ### `:constant-test`

 #### A test expression always evaluates as true, or always false

-New in Eastwood version 0.2.0

 Warn if you have a test expression in `if`, `cond`, `if-let`, `when-let`, etc. that is obviously a constant, or it is a literal